marcopennekamp/lore/specification/expressions.md

 ### Strings

 Lore supports UTF-8 **strings**.
 Their type is `String`.
 Conceptually, a string is *not* a list of characters.
-Accessing a single character at a specific position or index with the `lore.String.at` functions will result in a string.
+Accessing a single character at a specific position or index with the `lore.string.at` functions will result in a string.

 A string is always written within single quotes: `'text'`.
 We reserve the ability to use the double quotes symbol for string-related features later on or something else entirely.
 Strings are also interpolated by default.
 You can use `$e` for simple expressions and `${expr}` for complex ones.